 Benson’s push aligns with strategies being pursued in multiple Michigan municipalities to set parameters for data centers.
 The hyperscale data centers have been proposed for at least 11 Michigan counties.
 Some have secured key approvals; others have faced pushback from residents and legislators.
 Late in 2024, Michigan lawmakers narrowly approved tax breaks to lure the industry to the state.

-Benson’s working group came together after the City Council in March passed a resolution urging Mayor Mary Sheffield to establish a two-year moratorium on data center developments in the city.
+Benson’s “data center stakeholder working group” came together after the City Council in March passed a resolution urging Mayor Mary Sheffield to establish a two-year moratorium on data center developments in the city.

 The mayor has not made a determination yet on the moratorium request, but Benson noted Tuesday that numerous members of Sheffield’s administration are part of the group and that Detroit’s Chief Public Health Officer Ali Abazeed has “weighed in heavily.”

-Participants are working to assess the potential footprint of data centers in the city, how peer cities are responding to similar development proposals and to advise on recommendations for city zoning policies.
+Benson said the working group is aiming to assess the potential footprint of data centers in the city, how peer cities are responding to similar development proposals and to advise on recommendations for city zoning policies.

 Benson said the workgroup has formed four subcommittees; one run by a retired member of the Sierra Club, organized labor, DTE Energy and the City Planning Commission staff.